Region of Ossium.png

 Recent History

 The invasion was preceded by the construction of the Golden Causeway, a gift from the eternal Eleonaris.
 In Autumn 382YE, the causeway allowed the armies of Dawn to cross the Semmerlak and invade Ossium, taking the Druj by surprise.
 Supported by the Golden Axe of Varushka, and by a major Thule force out of Otkodov, they quickly crushed the Bone Serpent and Amber Scorpion clans.
 Following initial successes on Bitter Shore and Galath Plains, Winter saw them conquer the Echofell, and culminated in a pitched battle at the Tower of the Scorpion.
-The Druj attempted to fight back, but with they were unable to prevent the allied forces conquering the whole of Ossium by the Spring Equinox 383YE.
+The Druj attempted to fight back, but they were unable to prevent the allied forces conquering the whole of Ossium by the Spring Equinox 383YE.

 During the Winter Solstice 382YE the Senate voted to assign the territory to the nation of Varushka.